codetesla51/code_quiz/readme.md

 $duplicateChecker = new Duplicate($array);
 $duplicateChecker->isItDuplicate();
 ```
-- ### code example file in solutions folder of repository
 ---

 ## Contributing
-Feel free to contribute by adding new questions and solutions.
-Open issues for any suggestions or improvements!
+Feel free to contribute by adding new questions and solutions in any programming language, including but not limited to JavaScript, Python, and C. Open issues for any suggestions or improvements!

 ## License
 This repository is licensed under the MIT License.